Expert Asthma & Pulmonary Care with Dr. Frank Hull, MD

 • Blood test showing elevated eosinophils (a type of white blood cell)

-• Elevated Fractional Exhaled Nitric Oxide (FeNO)
+• Elevated Fractional Exhaled Nitric Oxide (FeNO), measured via lung function testing

 Type 2-High asthma involves specific immune cells called T-helper 2 (TH2) cells and chemicals they produce, particularly interleukins IL-4, IL-5, and IL-13.
 These drive inflammation in your airways and cause many common asthma symptoms.
+The most prevalent subtype is eosinophilic asthma, characterised by elevated eosinophil levels in the blood and airways.
+Allergic asthma — triggered by specific allergens like dust mites, pollen, and pet dander — is another major Type 2-High phenotype and often overlaps with eosinophilic disease.

 Breakthrough Treatment Alert: Most of today's biologic therapies specifically target Type 2-High asthma mechanisms!